 The field of the drywall is the inner area of each sheet.
 It is everything but the edges.
 The field is considered a more stable area.
 Both the International Residential Code (IRC) and USG, the manufacturer of Sheetrock, note that the recommended maximum field screw spacing for wall drywall is 16 inches.
 Some builders like to space fasteners tighter than that, so they go down to 12 inches.

 Horizontal (ceiling) placement creates far more stress on drywall and on drywall screws than vertical (wall) placement.
 The entire weight of the sheet is now carried by upside-down screws.

-When Adhesive Is Involved: Cut Placement By 50%
+When Adhesive Is Involved, Reduce Placement

-Construction adhesive such as Liquid Nails can be used on studs and joists in conjunction with (not as a replacement for) drywall screws.
+Construction adhesive can be used on studs and joists in conjunction with (but not as a replacement for) drywall screws.
 Running a bead of glue on the stud or joist prior to screwing on the panel exponentially increases strength between the panels and framing members.

 Generally, when using screws and glue, screws can be placed at twice the distance as with screws only.
-This is not recommended for DIYers because, unless you are experienced with drywall, there is a high likelihood that you may need to readjust a board or even reinstall.
-Once glue binds the panel to the joist or stud, it is impossible to remove without damaging the drywall, requiring total replacement.
+This is not recommended for do-it-yourselfers because, unless you are experienced with drywall, there is a high likelihood that you may need to readjust a sheet or even reinstall it.
+Once the glue is binding the panel to the joist or stud, it is impossible to remove without damaging the drywall, requiring total replacement.